 In Proceedings of the 2008 IEEE Symposium on Security and Privacy,

 - C.V.
 Wright, L. Ballard, F. Monrose, and G.M.
 Masson.

 Language Identification of Encrypted VoIP Traffic.

 In Proceedings of the 16th USENIX Security Symposium,

-In the past year, I've also taught CS 410/510 Network Security and a new course on Multimedia Security.
+In the past year, I've also taught CS 410/510 Network Security, and a couple of years ago I created a new course on Multimedia Security.

 In the past, I've also taught CS 494/594 Internetworking Protocols and special topics courses on computer and network security.

 In my current and previous positions, I've been very fortunate to work with